-MyMSTeam members frequently discuss cognitive dysfunction, which affects as many as 65 percent of people with MS worldwide and causes problems socially.
+MyMSTeam members frequently discuss difficulties with socializing.
 “I’m not able to get through a conversation without getting stuck on words,” wrote one member.
 “I’ve pretty much lost track of my friends.
 They seem to feel awkward around me.”

 One member wrote, “The cognitive symptoms and fatigue can be bad sometimes, and it’s hard to keep up a conversation without looking stupid.
 And people really don’t understand.
 I liked COVID quarantine because I didn’t have to socialize, LOL.”

-Medications that treat cognitive impairment in other neurodegenerative diseases have not worked for MS, but techniques such as social cognition training may help manage symptoms.
-In ex-combatants and others who have trouble with social interactions because of post-traumatic stress disorder, social cognition training has led to better social functioning.
+Social cognition training, in particular, for people with MS has not been widely studied.
+However, in ex-combatants and others who have trouble with social interactions due to post-traumatic stress disorder, social cognition training has led to better social functioning.
 Among healthy individuals, this type of training has proved effective across age groups, including older people who tend to experience cognitive decline.

 Other findings point to mindfulness as a basis for social cognition training for people with schizophrenia, and this may be promising for people with MS as well.
 Mindfulness training, which aims at improving attention and awareness of what is happening in the present moment, has been used to reduce stress, anxiety, and depression.
 Research shows that mindfulness training can improve cognitive symptoms such as information processing speed and memory in people with MS.

-On MyMSTeam, the social network for people with multiple sclerosis and their loved ones, more than 187,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.
+On MyMSTeam, the social network for people with multiple sclerosis and their loved ones, more than 195,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.